 The elected members of Rajya Sabha, Lok Sabha, and Vidhan Sabhas elect the President, who serves for 5 years.
 To allocate the votes a formula is used in which balance between the no of votes of assembly members and a population of each state can cast and give an equal balance between the members of national parliament and state assembly.
-A direct vote of all the elected candidate of Lok Sabha and Rajya Sabha is used to elect the Vice president of India.
+Elected members of Lok sabha and Rajya sabha cast their vote to elect the President or Vice president of India.